GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

   (de)compresses it.
 - **Image decoding:** piping an HTTP response stream through a transform stream that decodes bytes into bitmap data, and then through another transform that translates bitmaps into PNGs.
-If installed inside the `fetch` hook of a service worker, this allows developers to transparently polyfill new image formats like AVIF.
+If installed inside the `fetch` hook of a service worker, this allows you to transparently polyfill new image formats like AVIF.

 ## Core concepts